msankpal/learn-git/README.md

 # learn-git
-Repository used to learn GIT.
+Repository used to learn GIT and all its commands.